thoughtworks-jumpstart/jumpstart/back-end-web-development/authentication-and-session-management/introduction-to-cookie.md

 - session cookie (a.k.a transient cookie).
 The session cookie is stored in temporary memory and is not retained after the browser is closed.
 Session cookies are used for session tracking purposes.
 - permanent cookie (a.k.a persistent cookie).
 The cookie is stored on your hard drive until it expires (persistent cookies are set with expiration dates) or until the user deletes the cookie.

+When a cookie is generated, how can a developer control if the cookie should be persisted on the client side computer or not?
+[That can be done easily by specifying expiring date information in a cookie](https://stackoverflow.com/questions/3869821/how-do-i-create-a-persistent-vs-a-non-persistent-cookie).

 Later on, when the user visit the same website, the cookie is attached by the browser automatically in each HTTP request.